isomerpages/ncss-pc/pages/Causes We Support.md

 multiple gold medallist who has represented Singapore at the ASEAN PARA GAMES, Paralympic Games and the World Archery Para Championships.</p>
 <p>There are many more talented individuals like Syahidah just waiting to
-achieve their potential.</p>
-<p>Join us in supporting their growth by donating to the President’s Challenge
+achieve their potential.
+Join us in supporting their growth by <a href="https://donate.stripe.com/00gcQzevAcvq47e4gy" rel="noopener nofollow" target="_blank">donating to the President's Challenge</a> today.</p>
-today.</p>
 <hr>
 <h4>Reuel Dylan Tan, Artist with Autism</h4>
 <p></p>